damienbod/angular-auth-oidc-client/API_DOCUMENTATION.md

 default value : 'id_token token'

-'id_token token' or i'd_token' Name of the flow which can be configured.
+'id_token token' or 'id_token' Name of the flow which can be configured.
 You must use the 'id_token token' flow, if you want to access an API or get user data from the server.
 The access_token is required for this, and only returned with this flow.

 ### scope